 FOR IMMEDIATE RELEASE

-WASHINGTON, D.C. — The NAB Education Foundation (NABEF) announced today that the 2015 Broadcast Leadership Training (BLT) class graduated this month, following a 10-month, Executive MBA-style program that teaches the fundamentals of purchasing, owning and operating radio and television stations.
+WASHINGTON, D.C.– The NAB Education Foundation (NABEF) announced that the 2016 Broadcast Leadership Training (BLT) class graduated this month following a 10-month Executive MBA-style program that teaches the fundamentals of purchasing, owning, operating and managing radio and television stations.
 The final student roster can be found here.

-This year, topics included securing funding, identifying stations, developing a business plan, due diligence and operating for success.
+This year, topics included securing funding, identifying stations for purchase, developing a business plan, exercising due diligence and implementing successful management strategies.
 Students had the opportunity to network with other broadcasters, Federal Communications Commission (FCC) staff, communications attorneys and members of the banking community.

-“The BLT program offers the industry’s best and brightest the equivalent of a masters in broadcasting,” said NABEF President Marcellus Alexander.
-“With each year’s graduating class, our industry benefits as the broadcast leadership bar is raised.”
+“Every year, BLT offers the industry’s best and brightest the equivalent of a masters degree in broadcasting,” said NABEF President Marcellus Alexander.
+“With each graduating class, this industry benefits as the broadcast leadership bar is raised.”

-NABEF and Sutter tapped industry experts to serve as associate deans of the program.
-The 2015 associate deans were Trila Bumstead, owner, Ohana Media Group; Anita Stephens-Graham, co-founder and managing director, Graham and Associates; Marc Jaromin, president, Mojo Brands Media, LLC; DuJuan McCoy, president and CEO, Bayou City Broadcasting; and Jeanette Tully, CEO, Aloha Station Trust.
+Industry experts served as associate deans for the program.
+The 2016 associate deans include Trila Bumstead, owner, Ohana Media Group; Anita Stephens-Graham, co-founder and managing director, Graham and Associates; Marc Jaromin, president, Mojo Brands Media, LLC; DuJuan McCoy, president and CEO, Bayou City Broadcasting; and Jeanette Tully, CEO, Aloha Station Trust.

-BLT program sponsors include NAB, Bayou City Broadcasting, Beasley Broadcast Group, Cox Media Group, Hearst Television, Legend Communications, TopLine Matters/Futuri, Morgan Murphy Media, Quincy, Raycom Media, Schurz Communications, WAGM-TV and Univision.
-Click here for more information.
+This year’s program sponsors include NAB, Beasley Broadcast Group, Inc., Cox Media Group, Futuri, Gray, Hearst Television, Legend Communications, Morgan Murphy Media, Quincy Media, Raycom Media, Schurz Communications, Univision Communications, and WAGM-TV.

 The National Association of Broadcasters Education Foundation (NABEF) is a non-profit organization dedicated to serving broadcasters and the public interest by supporting and advocating community service, diversity, education and broadcasting issues and trends.
 Learn more at www.nabef.org.